-The School of Culinary Arts, DIT Cathal Brugha Street has been blazing trails for 75 years.
+The School of Culinary Arts, DIT Cathal Brugha Street has been blazing trails for almost 80 years.
 Dublin.ie met with the Head and Assistant Head of the school, Dr Frank Cullen and Mike J. O Connor to find out what sets Cathal Brugha Street apart and what the future and the move to DIT’s new centralised campus at Grangegorman hold.

 The School opened its doors in June 1941 as Saint Mary’s College of Domestic Science.
 In the 1950s the college changed to cater to the needs of a growing tourism industry, becoming the Dublin College of Catering.
 In the 1990s Cathal Brugha Street became the first culinary college to offer a degree in Culinary Arts with cooking as a core module for all four years.
 And to this day it is the largest culinary school in Europe.

 The school is still often seen as the ‘catering college’ but in reality it offers much more.
 The school is constantly looking forward, anticipating the needs of the industry that its graduates will enter.

 We demand a lot from our students but, no matter where our students go they are highly sought-after

 In the 2000s they recognised that their students needed a more rounded education.
 “We have an ethos of liberal vocational education.
 Culinary skills and business go hand in hand…” Frank says.

 So, they expanded their offering.
 Cathal Brugha Street now offers courses from Level 6 all the way up to PhD including everything from a Higher certificate in Food Sales and Culinary Practise to a BA in Culinary Entrepreneurship to an MSc in Culinary Innovation and Food Product Development.